CSI Prediction Using Diffusion Models: Simulation Setup

 The right plot presents a qualitative comparison of predicted CSI sequences at $\mathrm{SNR} = 10~\mathrm{dB}$ across six forecasting models: DiU, ConvLSTM, GRU, DiT, LinFormer, and DiU3.
 The first row shows the ground-truth CSI frames, followed by the noisy input frames in the second row.
 The subsequent rows present the reconstructed CSI sequences for each prediction model, where each column corresponds to a future prediction step.
 As observed, LinFormer struggles to recover the spatial structure of the wireless channel due to its poor generalization capability, while the other models are able to reconstruct CSI samples more faithfully across prediction steps.
 Furthermore, DiU3 produces slightly blurred reconstructions, reflecting its performance loss when evaluated under different channel statistics.

+Table~\ref{tab:model_complexity} summarizes the computational complexity of the evaluated CSI prediction models.
+Specifically, we report the number of floating-point operations (FLOPs) per forward pass, the total number of learnable parameters, and the average wall-clock inference time for a representative setting with \(N_\mathrm{p}=30\) input frames and \(N_\mathrm{f}=10\) predicted CSI frames.
+The wall-clock inference time is measured on an NVIDIA Tesla V100 GPU under a unified implementation and software environment.

+Among the baseline methods, GRU and LinFormer exhibit the lowest computational cost.
+However, both models require a relatively large number of parameters to maintain sufficient representational capacity, which may increase the risk of overfitting.
+Furthermore, in the reported wall-clock inference time for LinFormer, we assume that the output length is fixed to match the trained model.
+As a result, predictions are generated in a single forward pass without requiring AR decoding, which significantly reduces the reported inference latency.

-Table~\ref{tab:model_complexity} reports the computational complexity and parameter counts of the evaluated CSI prediction models.
-The number of floating-point operations (FLOPs) per forward pass and the total number of learnable parameters are provided for a typical configuration with \(N_\mathrm{p}=30\) input frames and \(N_\mathrm{f}=10\) predicted CSIs.
-Among the baseline methods, GRU and LinFormer exhibit the lowest computational cost; however, they require a relatively large number of parameters to maintain representational capacity, making them more susceptible to overfitting.
-Models based on AR prediction generally incur higher computational costs due to temporal recurrence but offer greater flexibility across different context lengths and prediction horizons.
-Seq2seq diffusion models—and DiU-seq2seq in particular—enable faster inference and lower per-pass computation, making them well suited for latency-critical applications.
-In contrast, the diffusion-based predictor with a 3D U-Net backbone incurs substantially higher FLOPs owing to the joint spatio-temporal processing performed over the full 3D CSI volume.
+AR models generally incur higher computational cost due to temporal recurrence, but offer greater flexibility in handling varying context lengths and prediction horizons.
+Diffusion-based seq2seq models, particularly DiU-seq2seq, achieve lower inference latency and reduced per-pass computation among the diffusion-based approaches.
+On the other hand, the diffusion-based predictor with a 3D U-Net backbone incurs substantially higher FLOPs, as it performs joint spatio-temporal processing over the full 3D CSI volume.